rvaiya/warpd/man.md

 	*--oneshot*: When paired with one of the mode flags, exit warpd as soon as the mode is complete (i.e don't drop into normal mode).
 Principally useful for scripting.

+	*-q*, *--query*: Consume a list of hints from stdin and print the result to stdout.
+Each line should have the form _<label> <x> <y>_.
+May be used in conjunction with --click.

 	*--drag*: Automatically start a drag operation when paired with --normal.

-	*--move '<x> <y>'*: Move the pointer to the specified coordinates.
+	*--move '<x> <y>'*: Move the pointer to the specified coordinates and exit.

 	*--click <button>*: Send a mouse click corresponding to the supplied button and exit.
-May be paired with --move.
+May be paired with --move or --oneshot (in which case the click will occur at the end of the selection).

 # DESCRIPTION